rooftop-media/ktty/Ribbon/README.md

 <h4>🎀 ⚙️ How it works </h4>

-Ribbons can be rendered in **four ways**, each of which vaguely build on each other.
+Ribbons have over 20 style attributes that can be applied.
+These "style attributes" correspond to TSS -- KitchenWare's text-mode version of CSS.

+The style attributes have been organized into 4 categories.
+The categories are organized by their sequence in the Ribbon styling process.

+These 4 Ribbon styling categories are described below.
-Click a section name to jump to its description.
+Click on a category name to jump to its section in this readme.

 <br />

-1. 📝 <a href="#inline">ANSI text styling</a> which includes:
+1. 📝 <a href="#inline">Inline text styling</a> which includes:
    - Get color codes compatible with your terminal.
    - Get codes to change text color & text background color.
    - Get codes to style text -- bold, underline, dim, reverse-video, etc.